YosysHQ/yosys/docs/source/using_yosys/more_scripting/opt_passes.rst

 ..
 How to format table?

-:numref:`Table %s <tab:opt_expr_and>` shows the replacement rules used for optimizing an $_AND\_ gate.
+:numref:`Table %s <tab:opt_expr_and>` shows the replacement rules used for optimizing an ``$_AND_`` gate.
 The first three rules implement the obvious const folding rules.
-Note that ‘any' might include dynamic values calculated by other parts of the circuit.
+Note that 'any' might include dynamic values calculated by other parts of the circuit.
 The following three lines propagate undef (X) states.
 These are the only three cases in which it is allowed to propagate an undef according to Sec.
 5.1.10 of IEEE Std.
 1364-2005 :cite:p:`Verilog2005`.

 The next two lines assume the value 0 for undef states.
 These two rules are only used if no other substitutions are possible in the current module.
-If other substitutions are possible they are performed first, in the hope that the ‘any' will change to an undef value or a 1 and therefore the output can be set to undef.
+If other substitutions are possible they are performed first, in the hope that the 'any' will change to an undef value or a 1 and therefore the output can be set to undef.

-The last two lines simply replace an $_AND\_ gate with one constant-1 input with a buffer.
+The last two lines simply replace an ``$_AND_`` gate with one constant-1 input with a buffer.

-Besides this basic const folding the opt_expr pass can replace 1-bit wide $eq and $ne cells with buffers or not-gates if one input is constant.
+Besides this basic const folding the opt_expr pass can replace 1-bit wide ``$eq`` and ``$ne`` cells with buffers or not-gates if one input is constant.

-The opt_expr pass is very conservative regarding optimizing $mux cells, as these cells are often used to model decision-trees and breaking these trees can interfere with other optimizations.
+The opt_expr pass is very conservative regarding optimizing ``$mux`` cells, as these cells are often used to model decision-trees and breaking these trees can interfere with other optimizations.

 The opt_muxtree pass